A procession of glowing light moves down Broad Street at dusk.

 Yes.
 There will be food and drink available from around 8pm.

-The lanterns at the festival have been created with Spiral Q and community groups invited to workshops about the 1918 flu pandemic.
+The lanterns at the celebration have been created with Spiral Q and community groups invited to workshops about the 1918 flu pandemic.